 Cost: Less than $40-60

-- The first step is to jack up your car and rest it securely on jack stands.
-All of the weight needs to be off your tires, as they will need to come off in this process.
+The first step is to jack up your car and rest it securely on jack stands.
+All of the weight needs to be off your tires, as they will need to be removed to complete the repair.

-- Break the lugs on your tires and remove the wheel that has been lifted off the ground.
+Loosen and remove the lugs on your tires and set them aside.
+Remove the wheel that has been lifted off the ground.

-- Once you have taken the tire off, remove the brake caliper so that the brake pads slide out through the top.
+Once you have taken the tire off, remove the brake caliper so that the brake pads slide out through the top.
 Your caliper should remain at the 12 o’clock position, directly above the lug bolts.
-You will find bots on both sides of your caliper.
+You will find bolts on both sides of your caliper.
 Remove the bolts on both sides of your caliper and set them aside in a safe place.
 Once these bolts are removed, hold the caliper firmly from the top and pull directly upwards.
-Loosen it up with a few taps of the hammer if necessary but be careful of the brake line, which should look like a small black hose.
-Once you’ve removed the caliper, place it next to the bolts you’ve removed and the brake pads will slide out easily.
+Loosen it up with a few taps of the hammer if necessary but be careful of the brake line, which should look like a small, black hose.
+Once you’ve removed the caliper, place it next to the bolts you’ve removed, and the brake pads should easily slide out.

-- Swap out your old pads with new brake pads by affixing them with the retaining clips.
+Swap out your old brake pads with your new brake pads by affixing them with the retaining clips.
 Older cars may require a bit of poking and prodding, but remember to be gentle if you use your hammer.

-- Once your new pads are installed compress the brake piston.
-Use your C-clam and use the screw side against the piston with the other end on the back of the caliper assembly.
+Once your new pads are installed, compress the brake piston.
+Use your C-clamp and use the screw side against the piston with the other end on the back of the caliper assembly.
 Tighten the clamp until the piston has moved enough for you to place the caliper over the new pads.

-- All that’s left to do now is to reinstall your brake caliper and wheel by simply reversing the above directions, and with that, you are done!
+All that’s left to do now is to reinstall your brake caliper and wheel by simply reversing the above directions.

 - As you are working on your brakes, make sure to monitor your brake fluid levels.
 As you push the pistons back into place, your levels will move.
 As you slowly replace each brake, ensure your brake fluid is not in danger of spilling over.